mlin/GenomicSQLite/docs/guide_db.md

 ## Reading databases over the web

-Simply provide a http: or https: URL to

-The above-described **GenomicSQLite Open** routine also accepts http: and https: URLs, and automatically sets up the connection to read the compressed database file over the web.
-The database connection must be opened read-only in the appropriate manner for your language bindings (such as by passing the `SQLITE_OPEN_READONLY` flag).
+The **GenomicSQLite Open** routine described above also accepts http: and https: URLs instead of local filenames, creating a connection to read the compressed database file over the web.
+The connection must be opened read-only in the appropriate manner for your language bindings (such as the flag `SQLITE_OPEN_READONLY`).
 The URL server must support [HTTP GET range](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) requests, and the content must not change for the lifetime of the connection.

 Under the hood, the extension uses [libcurl](https://curl.se/libcurl/) to send web requests for necessary portions of the database file as queries proceed.
 It has adaptive batching & prefetching to balance the number and size of these requests.
 These work well for point lookups and queries that scan largely-contiguous slices of tables and indexes (a modest number thereof).
 It's less suitable for big multi-way joins and other aggressively random access patterns; in such cases, it's better to download the database file upfront to open locally.

 VACUUM...

-SQLITE_WEB_LOG...
+**Logging.** When HTTP requests fail or are retried, the extension writes log messages to standard error by default.
+These can be disabled by setting `web_log: 0` in the GenomicSQLite configuration, or by setting `SQLITE_WEB_LOG=0` in the environment.
+The setting can also be increased up to 5 to log every request and other information.

 ## genomicsqlite interactive shell